ImagingDataCommons/pyplastimatch/README.md

 # PyPlastimatch

-**WORK IN PROGRESS** - dummy python plastimatch wrapper and other useful functions for exploration etc.
+**WORK IN PROGRESS** - dummy python plastimatch wrapper and other useful functions for exploration.

 # Table of Contents